Le-foucheur/Typst-VarTable/documentation.typ

 ==== 2.2.2.3 - Skip a value

-When you want to use several functions in the same table, you will probably want to skip some values, to do this, as with sign arrays, you create an empty array
+When you want to use several functions in the same table, you will probably want to skip some values, to do this, as with sign arrays, you must create an empty array

 *Example :*
 #rect(fill: luma(95%), radius: 10pt, width: 16.5cm)[